lostfictions/key-of-dreams/README.md

 if you clone the repository you can run your own remixed version that posts to mastodon using github actions too! no need to edit the workflow file — you'll just need to set some environment variables in the github repository settings:

 - `MASTODON_TOKEN`: a Mastodon user API token (required)
-- `MASTODON_SERVER`: the instance to which API calls should be made (usually where the bot user lives.) (default: https://botsin.space/)
+- `BSKY_USERNAME`: the bot's username on Bluesky
+- `BSKY_PASSWORD`: the app password for the bot's account on Bluesky
 - `RESOURCE_DIR`: the directory to search for image and font data. (default: the images already checked in to the repo.)

+additionally, `MASTODON_SERVER` (hardcoded in [src/env.ts](src/env.ts)) controls the mastodon instance to which API calls should be made (usually where the bot user lives.)

 this bot uses [dotenv](https://github.com/motdotla/dotenv), so if you're testing things locally, you can stick any of the above environment variables in a file named `.env` in the project root. (it's gitignored, so there's no risk of accidentally committing private API tokens you put in there.)